Long O Vowel Sound: Printable Word Lists & Teaching Tips

 • Decodable Words: These decodable word cards can be used for all sorts of word building activities.
 Students can build long vowel o words using magnets, stones, unifix cubes and other alphabet manipulatives.
 Alternatively, they can take it turns to quiz a partner and write the long vowel o words on their mini whiteboards.

-Finally, you may also like to get students to complete these long vowel o word sorts.
+You may also like to get students to complete these long vowel o word sorts.

 Assessment & Review